Pakistan expects UNGA to play role in peaceful resolution of Kashmir issue: FM Qureshi

 In a meeting with UN General Assembly President-elect Volkan Bozkir, currently visiting Pakistan, the Foreign Minister apprised him about the ongoing human rights’ violations in Indian Illegally Occupied Jammu and Kashmir (IIOJK) in the wake of India’s unilateral step of changing the valley’s constitutional status.

-Qureshi highlighted that extrajudicial killings of Kashmiris by Indian occupying forces, indiscriminate firing on unarmed civilians and violence had become a norm in IIOJK.
+Qureshi highlighted that extrajudicial killings of Kashmiris by Indian occupying forces, indiscriminate firing on unarmed civilians and violence has become a norm in IIOJK.

-He said Kashmir issue was an internationally recognized dispute, also endorsed by the UN Secretary General in his August 8, 2019 statement.
+He said Kashmir issue is an internationally recognized dispute, also endorsed by the UN Secretary General in his August 8, 2019 statement.

 During the meeting, issues related to the 75th session of the UN General Assembly including agenda of the meeting were discussed.